rimmelasghar/Parkinsons-Disease-Detection/README.md

 # Parkinsons-Disease-Detection
 Parkinson’s disease is a progressive disorder of the central nervous system affecting movement and inducing tremors and stiffness.
-It has 5 stages to it and affects more than 1 million individuals every year in India.
+It has 5 stages to it.
+An estimated seven to 10 million people worldwide have Parkinson's disease.
 This is chronic and has no cure yet.
 It is a neurodegenerative disorder affecting dopamine-producing neurons in the brain.
 In this Python Machine learning project, I have build a model using python which can accurately detect the presence of Parkinson’s disease in one’s body.

 # Detecting Parkinson’s Disease with XGBoost